avimittal30/HumanEmotionDetection/README.md

 ![Incorrect labeling with transfer learning](TransferLearning.png)

-After funtuning, this image was correctly labeled as happy
+After finetuning, this image was correctly labeled as happy

 ![Correct labeling with finetuned model](Finetuning.png)